makerdao/mips/MIP10/mip10.md

 4. If the Polling Vote succeeds, the Oracle Team bundles the proposal into the subsequent Executive Vote.

-5. The Oracle Team updates [MIP10c17](MIP10c17-Subproposal-Template.md)
+5. The Oracle Team updates [MIP10c17: List of Feeds](MIP10c17-List-of-Feeds.md)

 6. The Oracle Team updates [MIP10c5: List of Active Oracles](MIP10c5-List-of-Active-Oracles.md)